Specific Factors Driving the Prices of Penny Stocks

-Growth!
-Growth!
-Growth!
 You want to see growth in as many aspects of a company as you can.
-(Yes, this is common sense, but just bear with me for a minute until I get to the part about the results being multiplied).

 When a company sees their revenues increasing, and/or their earnings rising, and their market share ballooning, while their customer base expands along with their profit margins, the share price will almost certainly follow suit.
 This is truly a picture of the whole being worth more than the sum of the parts.

-By this, I mean that while a single aspect of growth may result in the company increasing in price, when you see that growth appearing on multiple fronts at once, the positive results will be multiplied.
+By this, we mean that while a single aspect of growth may result in the company increasing in price when you see that growth appearing on multiple fronts at once, the positive results will be multiplied.
 Typically this means that the company is going to expand quickly, taking its share price higher on the way.